 If your copper jewelry has started to tarnish, keep reading this article!
-These easy hacks on how to clean copper jewelry are the apt solution for your problem!
+These hacks on How to Clean Copper Jewelry are the apt solution!

 Tarnishing of copper is a common problem that occurs very often.
-If it’s a utensil, a pot or even the storage box; it may turn dark in color while if it’s jewelry it makes the skin green in color.
-When Copper comes in contact with dirt, water or even dirt, it starts tarnishing.
-However, if you carry copper jewelry and it turns your skin green in color then it’s not because of skin allergy.
+If it’s a utensil, a pot, or even the storage box, it may turn dark in color, while if it’s jewelry, it makes the skin green.
+When copper comes in contact with dirt, water, or even dirt, it tarnishes.
+However, if you carry copper jewelry and it turns your skin green in color, then it’s not because of skin allergy.
 Copper reacts with the oils produced by the skin and oxidizes.
 This oxidation leads to the tarnishing of copper and causes the metal to change color.

 How to Clean Copper Jewelry

-Cleaning your copper jewelry isn’t difficult, however, you must check if it’s lacquered or unlacquered.
+Cleaning your copper jewelry isn’t difficult.
+However, you must check if it’s lacquered or unlacquered.
 Lacquered jewelry doesn’t tarnish very easily; therefore, you can simply wipe it before and after use with a cloth.
-Or in case it has turned dark then clean it with soapy water and pat dry.
+But if turned dark, then clean it with soapy water and pat it dry.

-If you are dealing with the cleaning of unlacquered jewelry then here are some of the easiest ways of cleaning it.
-All you need is a mild acid to remove the tarnish from your accessories.
-Just follow the below-mentioned hacks on how to clean copper jewelry and make your jewelry shine!
+If you are dealing with the cleaning of unlacquered jewelry, follow these hacks on how to clean copper jewelry and make your accessories shine.

 1. Lemon and Salt

 Another way of doing this process is to make a solution of lemon juice and salt in a bowl.
-Soak your jewelry into the solution for 5 minutes.
-Take it out and then scrub using a toothbrush.
-Clean with water and pat dry using a cloth.
+Soak your ornament in the solution for 5 minutes.
+After that, scrub, rinse, and dry.

-This method could be a little messy but works very well for removing tarnish from copper.
+This method could be messy but removes tarnish very well.
+Tomato, just like lemon, is acidic, and it dissolves the tarnish of copper, thus making it clean.
 On a sponge or a brush, take the required amount of tomato ketchup and start scrubbing.
-Leave it for a couple of minutes and then clean the jewelry using a cloth.
+Leave it for a couple of minutes, and then clean the jewelry using a cloth.
 Clean with water and pat dry.
-Tomato just like lemon is acidic and it dissolves the tarnish of copper, thus making it clean.

 Things to Remember

-- Another way by which you can avoid tarnishing of your jewelry is by coating it with a layer of transparent nail paint.
-But, make sure that you do not apply it to the gemstones on the jewelry.
-Keep your jewelry away from perfumes, swimming pools, etc.
+- Another way by which you can avoid tarnishing is by coating the jewelry with a layer of transparent nail paint.